nicktantk/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. **Platform Independence**
-    - The software must run on Windows, Linux, and macOS, and must not use any OS-dependent libraries or features.
+- The software must run on Windows, Linux, and macOS, and must not use any OS-dependent libraries or features.<br>

 2. **Java Version Compatibility**
-    - The application must work on a computer that has only Java 17 installed (i.e., it must not require any other Java version).
+- The application must work on a computer that has only Java 17 installed (i.e., it must not require any other Java version).<br>

 3. **Portability**
-    - The software must be usable without requiring an installer; users should be able to run the JAR file directly.
+    - The software must be usable without requiring an installer; users should be able to run the JAR file directly.<br>

 4. **Single-User Design**
-    - The product must be designed for a single user and must not support multi-user access or concurrent data file usage.
+    - The product must be designed for a single user and must not support multi-user access or concurrent data file usage.<br>

 5. **Typing-Optimized Interface**
-    - The user interface must be optimized for users who type fast and prefer typing over other input methods.
+    - The user interface must be optimized for users who type fast and prefer typing over other input methods.<br>

 6. **Human-Editable File Format**
-    - All data must be stored locally in a human-editable text file format.
+    - All data must be stored locally in a human-editable text file format.<br>

 7. **No DBMS Usage**
-    - The application must not use a database management system (DBMS) such as MySQL to store data.
+    - The application must not use a database management system (DBMS) such as MySQL to store data.<br>

 8. **Object-Oriented Design**
-    - The software must primarily follow the object-oriented programming design.
+    - The software must primarily follow the object-oriented programming design.<br>

 9. **No Remote Server Dependency**
-    - The software must not depend on any remote server for its core functionality.
+    - The software must not depend on any remote server for its core functionality.<br>

 10. **Third-Party Libraries**
-    - Any third-party libraries used must be free, open-source, have permissive licenses, and must not require installation by the user.
+    - Any third-party libraries used must be free, open-source, have permissive licenses, and must not require installation by the user.<br>

 11. **Screen Resolution Support**
-    - The GUI must work well at 1920x1080 resolution and higher (at 100% and 125% scaling), and be usable at 1280x720 and higher (at 150% scaling).
+    - The GUI must work well at 1920x1080 resolution and higher (at 100% and 125% scaling), and be usable at 1280x720 and higher (at 150% scaling).<br>

 12. **Single-File Distribution**
-    - The application and all dependencies must be packaged into a single JAR file (or a single ZIP file if necessary).
+    - The application and all dependencies must be packaged into a single JAR file (or a single ZIP file if necessary).<br>

 13. **File Size Limitations**
-    - The JAR/ZIP file size must not exceed 100MB; PDF documentation files must not exceed 15MB each.
+    - The JAR/ZIP file size must not exceed 100MB; PDF documentation files must not exceed 15MB each.<br>

 14. **Performance**
-    - The application must load the client and booking list within 2 seconds for up to 1,000 clients, and must remain responsive during common operations.
+    - The application must load the client and booking list within 2 seconds for up to 1,000 clients, and must remain responsive during common operations.<br>

 15. **Reliability**
-    - The application should not crash during normal operations and must recover gracefully from unexpected errors.
+    - The application should not crash during normal operations and must recover gracefully from unexpected errors.<br>

 16. **Usability**
-    - The system should be easy to use for creative professionals with minimal training (<30 minutes).
+    - The system should be easy to use for creative professionals with minimal training (<30 minutes).<br>

 ### Glossary